 Acute Otitis Media (AOM) presents over a course of days to weeks, typically in young children, characterised by severe pain and visible inflammation of the tympanic membrane.
 The patient may also have systemic features, such as fever and malaise.

-Common causative organisms include Haemophilus influenzae, Streptococcus pneumoniae, Moraxella catarrhalis, and Streptococcus pyogenes, all common upper respiratory tract microbiota.
+Common causative bacteria include S. pneumoniae (most common), H. influenza, M. catarrhalis, and S. pyogenes, all common upper respiratory tract microbiota.
 Common viral pathogens are respiratory syncytial virus (RSV) and rhinovirus.

 Common symptoms of AOM include pain, malaise, fever, and coryzal symptoms, lasting for a few days.
 Pain can be difficult to interpret in young children, but they may tug at or cradle the ear that hurts, appear irritable, disinterested in food or have vomiting.

-On examination, the tympanic membrane (TM) will look erythematous and may be bulging.
-If this fluid pressure has perforated the TM* there may be a small tear visible with yellow or purulent discharge in the auditory canal.
-Patients may have a conductive hearing loss, there may be cervical lymphadenopathy.
+On otoscopy, the tympanic membrane (TM) will look erythematous and may be bulging.
+If this fluid pressure has perforated the TM*, there may be a small tear visible with purulent discharge in the auditory canal.
+Patients may have a conductive hearing loss or a cervical lymphadenopathy.

 *Any extreme pain that suddenly resolves, followed by ear discharge is suggestive of a ruptured tympanic membrane.

-Chronic Suppurative Otitis Media (CSOM), Otitis Media with Effusion (OME), Otitis Externa (OE).
+The main differentials for AOM are Chronic Suppurative Otitis Media (CSOM), Otitis Media with Effusion (OME), and Otitis Externa (OE).

-Antibiotics should be avoided unless significant deterioration or disease progression is seen warranting them.
-Current guidelines suggest oral antibiotics should be considered if:
+Antibiotics should be avoided unless significant deterioration or disease progression is seen.
+Oral antibiotics can be considered in cases of: